 R: If I am warder that wears his shoe, they will only search my pocket and body but not my shoe, so I can put it inside my shoe and bring it in, even in my body I can carry it and even after searching they won't see it.
-That is to say that the staff aid the bringing of these drugs in, they are the main carries yes o speak sir sometimes I just take it if not, if I go to the rest room I no go shit at all (laughter) that's the truth.
+That is to say that the staff aid the bringing of these drugs in, they are the main carriers.